volodymyrLeno/RPM/README.md

 ## Usage

+In order to use this tool you have to download all the source code.
 The executable jar file is available under RPM/out/artifacts/RPM_jar folder.
 It requires the following input parameters:

 * logPath - path to UI log to be processed
 * foofahPath - path to foofah.py file (e.g. "/home/vleno/Desktop/RPM/out/artifacts/RPM_jar/foofah-master/")